-Download an outline of all the lessons.
-Exploring the Path represents a collection of Pāli lessons that are brought to life in bite-sized sections with custom glossaries that allow a new student of the language to quickly delve into some of the most valuable of the Buddha’s teachings right from the beginning of the course.
+Welcome to Exploring the sacred, ancient path in the original words of the Buddha (or Exploring the Path).
+This course represents a collection of Pāli lessons that are brought to life in bite-sized sections with custom glossaries that allow a new student of the language to quickly delve into some of the most valuable of the Buddha’s teachings right from the beginning of the course.

 The approach to learning is one driven by the student’s desire to understand the underlying content.
 Rather than approaching the Pāli language with a list of vocabulary and linguistic rules, the lessons use custom glossaries to ease the student into the more complex learning tasks.
 The learning then comes from familiarity rather than memorization.
 The course aims to keep the student motivated through the unfolding of these ancient texts; learning of the language becomes a natural by-product of the process.

 This course aspires to instigate gratitude and faith, by presenting suttas that show the rare opportunity and good fortune to encounter such a path (chapter one); which is the same for one and all (chapter two); diving from general statements into detailed expositions of the respective eight components of the Noble Eightfold Path (chapter three); describing the correct practice of dāna and mettā (chapter four); and finally following the tradition of numerical order by portraying those important topics in its last chapter (chapter five) which help the practitioner to move towards liberation.

 The lessons that are expected to take a Pāli student somewhere between 20 and 45 minutes to complete.
 These lessons are intended to be sufficient to keep the student engaged, but not so overwhelming that they can't fit into an already busy schedule.